Skip to Content

 sustainable swaps for out and about

-Carrying a reusable water bottle is one of the easiest habits to get into.
+Carrying a reusable water bottle is one of the easiest habits to get into if you’re learning how to reduce household waste.

-I always tell people to add it to their mantra before they leave the house: phone, wallet, water, keys.
+I always tell people to add it to their checklist before they leave the house: phone, wallet, water, keys.

 Some overall good brands to consider include Klean Kanteen, Swell (stainless steel), Life Factory (glass), and Bobble (plastic).